ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 }
 ```

 You should be able to see your balloon and form now!
-Check and see your balloon pop up (we'll get to hiding it in a couple of steps).
+Check and see your balloon pop up (we will get to hiding it in a couple of steps).
 It should look like this:

 {@img assets/img/abbreviation-part2.png Screenshot of the balloon with the form view.}

 ## Getting user input

 It's time to replace the hard-coded "WYSIWYG" abbreviation with the user input.
-We'll be getting values from the form and listening to the `submit` event on the form view, which we delegated from the save button (with the help of {@link module:ui/bindings/submithandler~submitHandler `submitHandler`}).
+We will be getting values from the form and listening to the `submit` event on the form view, which we delegated from the save button (with the help of {@link module:ui/bindings/submithandler~submitHandler `submitHandler`}).

-We'll use the same callback function we had in the toolbar button in the first part of the tutorial, We just need to replace the "WYSIWYG" abbreviation with values from our input views.
+We will use the same callback function we had in the toolbar button in the first part of the tutorial, We just need to replace the "WYSIWYG" abbreviation with values from our input views.

 ```js
 // abbreviation/abbreviationui.js